nautilus-cyberneering/.github/profile/README.md

 - The responsible use of technology
 - Nature

-Given this we strive to create value with everything that we and share it with the community and we operate according to these values.
+Given this we operate according to these values and we strive to create value with everything we do and share it with the community.

 ## Where are we located